Discover your body's 6 natural defense barriers against SIBO

 So, how can you support your stomach acid production?

-- Be mindful about your eating habits – chew your food!
+- Be mindful of your eating habits – chew your food!

 - Drink apple cider vinegar diluted in a small glass of water before meals (it might not be tolerated if you have histamine intolerance)